Fire and rescue services

 Exercise a high degree of caution in Ghana overall.

-Exercise a high degree of caution in Ghana overall due to crime
+Exercise a high degree of caution in Ghana overall due to the threat of crime.

 Do not travel to the northern border with Burkina Faso.